Skip to main content

 Safer Queer Cities

-With the Safer Queer Cities Program we aim to address these issues and build a safer Nordic region for LGBT+ people.
+With the Safer Queer Cities Program we aim to address these issues and build a safer Nordic region for LGBTI people.
 Using Reykjavik City as a pilot case, we unite researchers, politicians, analysts, civil society, policymakers and local stakeholders from across the Nordic region to create a local action plan for a safer city.

-The project focuses on higher education for human services professionals by developing a multilingual Nordic digital curriculum to enhance LGBTQIA+ competencies within social work and healthcare.
+The project focuses on higher education for human services professionals by developing a multilingual Nordic digital curriculum to enhance LGBTI competencies within social work and healthcare.
 Research has highlighted the limited and inadequate coverage of these topics in existing social and healthcare education programs.

 The project uses a co-creation approach involving students, NGOs, and experts to create a digital curriculum accessible in Finnish, Swedish, Norwegian, and English.
-The curriculum includes modules covering sexual and gender diversity, life course perspectives, and LGBTQIA+ issues in social work and healthcare.
+The curriculum includes modules covering sexual and gender diversity, life course perspectives, and LGBTI issues in social work and healthcare.
 The curriculum will be hosted on a digital platform and made openly available for students, professionals, and educators.

-Developing training program to support LGBTI+ wellness in school
+Developing training program to support LGBTI wellness in school

-While Nordic countries are generally at the forefront of legislation and welfare to improve LGBTI+ rights, school environments are witnessing regression and a rise of hate speech and violence.
+While Nordic countries are generally at the forefront of legislation and welfare to improve LGBTI rights, school environments are witnessing regression and a rise of hate speech and violence.

-Vulnerable LGBTI+ children and young people, particularly where living in small rural communities where specialist care is generally unavailable, are disproportionately impacted by greater homogeneity and intersectional issues.
+Vulnerable LGBTI children and young people, particularly where living in small rural communities where specialist care is generally unavailable, are disproportionately impacted by greater homogeneity and intersectional issues.

-This Nordic collaboration will contribute to the greater success of LGBTI+ students by giving teachers and school staff access to education to combat student prejudice, exclusion, and marginalisation.
+This Nordic collaboration will contribute to the greater success of LGBTI students by giving teachers and school staff access to education to combat student prejudice, exclusion, and marginalisation.

 It provides an information forum to increase knowledge, attend courses, gain counselling, share news, and access material from a database of videos, electronic courses, podcasts, discussions on closed websites and advice.
 It enables connection with other school professionals in Iceland, the Faroe Islands and Sweden, and the resulting online toolkit will be a lasting legacy.